JacksonWuxs/Interpret_Instruction_Tuning_LLMs/README.md

   >>> nohup python -u run_linear_explain.py --vocab ../datasets/SingleShareGPT_Vocab.tsv --model llama --output ../results/linear_interpret/linear_words.tsv --cuda 0,1 &
   ```

   We then leverage ChatGPT to annotate the linguistic level and suitable tasks for each concept according to the word lists.
-This process involves two wo steps: (1) generating concept description according to the word lists, and (2) classifying linguistic knowledge or suitable tasks according to the concepts.
-We will conduct this process over 5 random seeds.
+This process involves two steps: (1) generating concept descriptions according to the word lists and (2) classifying linguistic knowledge or suitable tasks according to the concepts.
 Please input your own OpenAI API Token in `run_chatgpt_annotate.py` file. _(You don't have to run this code for reproduction since we have included results in this repo.)_

   ```shell
   # running seeds 0, 1, 2, 3, 4